Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Introduction

 where $L_\chi^{-1}:=(\pi_\ast \mathcal{O}_X)^\chi$.
 The $m$-canonical system has the following decomposition

 where $\{t_{(H,\psi)}=0\}$ is a local equation of the ramification divisor over $D_{(H,\psi)}$. \end{letterthm}

-Theorem \ref{thm-Chev-Weil} and Theorem \ref{thm-decomp} provide us with the technical tools to analyze the pluricanonical maps and systems of an unmixed VIP with an abelian group in concrete examples.

-After giving some generalities on the (pluri)canonical maps of VIPs, we specialize to the three-dimensional case.
-Here, we provide a general result on the birationality of the $4$-canonical map, which is based on the work of Meng Chen and Yong Hu \cite{CH21} and on the geometry of Horikawa's (1,2) surfaces \cite{Hor76II}.
-According to \cite{CCZ07}, the $m$-canonical map of a minimal Gorenstein projective threefold of general type with canonical singularities is birational for $m\geq 5$.

-\begin{letterthm}[Theorem \ref{4-canonical-map}] Let $X$ be a threefold isogenous to a product of curves.
-If $p_g(X)\geq 5$, then the $4$-canonical map is birational. \end{letterthm}
+Next, we give a generalization to higher dimensions and to pluricanonical maps of the representation-theoretic birationality criteria (see Proposition \ref{proj-embedding-of-G}, Corollary \ref{corollary-necessary-bir-criterion}, Proposition \ref{birationality-criteria} and Corollary \ref{birational-criteria-Y=P1^n}) originally introduced by Catanese \cite{Cat18} in the surface case for the canonical map.

-Next, we focus on providing numerous explicit examples.
-In particular, we implement a classification algorithm for regular unmixed three-dimensional VIPs with an abelian group.
-Our approach combines modifications of the algorithms presented in \cite{FG16} and \cite{GPR22} with implementations of Theorem \ref{thm-Chev-Weil}, of Theorem \ref{thm-decomp} and of a generalization to higher dimensions and to pluricanonical maps of the representation-theoretic birationality criteria (see Proposition \ref{birationality-criteria} and Corollary \ref{birational-criteria-Y=P1^n}) originally introduced by Catanese in the surface case for the canonical map \cite{Cat18}.
-More precisely, given an integer $\chi\leq -1$, our algorithm classifies all unmixed three-dimensional VIPs with holomorphic Euler-Poincaré characteristic $\chi$ and with abelian group $G$ such that the $G$-action on each curve is faithful.
+These criteria togheter with the Chevalley-Weil formula (see Theorem \ref{Chev-Weil-Pluri}) and Theorem \ref{thm-decomp} provide us with the technical tools to analyze the pluricanonical maps and systems of an unmixed VIP with abelian Galois group in concrete examples.
+More precisely, we implement a classification algorithm for regular unmixed three-dimensional VIPs with abelian Galois group.
+Our approach combines modifications of the algorithms presented in \cite{FG16} and \cite{GPR22} with implementations of the above-mentioned tools: given an integer $\chi\leq -1$, our algorithm classifies all unmixed three-dimensional VIPs with holomorphic Euler-Poincaré characteristic $\chi$ and with abelian group $G$ such that the $G$-action on each curve is faithful.
 We run it for $\chi$ in the range $-8 \leq \chi \leq -1$.
 The output shows that no threefolds in the range $-7 \leq \chi \leq -1$ satisfy the above-mentioned birationality criteria for the canonical map.
 However, examples with a birational canonical map do exist for $\chi=-8$.
 We analyze in detail one such example, which leads to the following theorem.

 \begin{letterthm}[Theorem \ref{3-fold-normalization-map}] There exists a regular smooth projective threefold $X$ whose canonical map $\Phi_1\colon X\to \Sigma \subset \PP^{15}$ is the normalization map of its image.
 In particular, $\Sigma$ has degree $K^3_X=-48\cdot\chi(\mathcal{O}_X)=384$ and at least one isolated non-normal singularity. \end{letterthm}